 02 of 13

 The easy crochet baby blanket is a great starting point but you'll want to have a big list of these blankets to choose from since there are always babies who need a blanket.
-This list of 12 free crochet baby blanket patterns includes the Simple Crochet Baby Blanket that comes with matching crochet patterns for baby booties and a hat.
+On top of this list of 15 free crochet baby blanket patterns, you should try the Simple Crochet Baby Blanket that comes with matching crochet patterns for baby booties and a hat.

 03 of 13